 Although there are many potential causes of asteatotic eczema, certain risk factors make this condition more likely to develop.

 Skin conditions become more common as we age due to underlying changes in the integrity of the skin cells.
-Older adults who struggle with dry skin are more at risk of developing asteatotic eczema, according to a 2019 review.
+Older adults who struggle with dry skin are more at risk of developing asteatotic eczema, according to a

 Dry skin can appear at any age and is often caused by environmental factors, such as cold weather or frequent bathing.
 People who struggle with dry skin because of these factors are more likely to develop asteatotic eczema.